Talking (and

 mature years; and next, that even if these varied types appear in

-her family, it is not remarkable, for all three types are present in
+her family, it is not remarkable, for all three types are present

 England.
 Moreover, she may have travelled.